The Importance of Terminology in Legal Translations

 Legal Translations and the Importance of Terminology

 It all depends on who your audience is, but it is not typically possible to use any sort of words in a legal translation, as you are limited by the terminology used in legal language.
 There has not yet been much adjustment to legal terminology over the decades, let alone over the centuries.
 There are various legal documents that have not changed much in the language that they use, such as

 - divorce documents.

-Even if the above documents are written in another language, there will be specific legal language used for those types of legal documents.
-That is how it is and despite efforts to simplify the language not many have been successful.
+Even if the above documents are written in another language, there will be a specific legal language used for those types of legal documents.
+That is how it is and despite efforts to simplify the language, not many have been successful.

 Legal translators need to understand legal terminology in 2 languages

 So as to make sure the legal terminology is correct once it has been translated into a second language it is vital to ensure the right understanding and meaning have been conveyed.
 Think about it for a moment.
 If a legal document for divorce has been translated from say English to German, but a few of the details were unfortunately mistranslated, this could end up with a lot of confusion for those concerned.
 This will need to be translated again before the client is satisfied.
 This may have been avoided if the client had sought assistance from an experienced legal terminology translator in the first place.